-The Seneca Park Zoo is home to two polar bears.
-Our male, Zero, was born at the Milwaukee Zoo in 1989 and joined us in February of 2010.
-Our female Aurora was also born in 1989 and has resided at the Zoo since 1991.
+Seneca Park Zoo is home to one female polar bear, Aurora.
+She was born in 1989 and has resided at the Zoo since 19,1.
 She and her former mate Yukon (who died in 2008) had four cubs together.
-Both bears are very intelligent and love to play in the water with ice blocks and new enrichment items the keepers give them.
+Aurora is very intelligent and loves to play in the water with ice blocks and new enrichment items the keepers give her.

 Read more about the arrival of Zero, the male polar bear that resided at the Zoo for 5 years and passed away in 2016.

 In 2007, Assistant Curator Kara Masaschi reported on her time as an in-field lecturer in the "Polar Bear Capital of the World."
 Click here to read more.

 Read more about another cuddly debut in 2003.

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.
 The IUCN lists global warming as the most significant threat to the polar bear, as melting of its sea ice habitat reduces its ability to find sufficient food.
 Seneca Park Zoo is part of the Species Survival Plan for the polar bear.